Applying to Colgate

 International Student Admission

-International students whose first language is not English should sit for the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
-The most competitive candidates for admission generally receive a TOEFL score of 100 or above on the Internet-based test, or an IELTS equivalent of a seven or greater.
+International students whose first language is not English should sit for a standardized English proficiency examination.
+Acceptable exams include: the Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS), or the Duolingo English Test.
 Students studying at an English-medium secondary school can request a TOEFL waiver.

 All admission documents should be written in English or accompanied by certified translations from a local consulate, embassy, or school official.